binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

 {title="showmount results", linenos=off, lang=bash}
     Export list for <target hsot>:
     / (anonymous) # If you're lucky as an attacker, anonymous means anyone can mount.
+    / * # means all can mount the exported root directory.
+    # Probably because the hosts.allow has ALL:ALL and hosts.deny is blank.
+    # Which means all hosts from all domains are permitted access.

 NFS is one of those protocols that you need to have some understanding on in order to acheive a level of security sufficient for your target environment.